YSZhuoyang/parallel-random-forests/README.md

 * In 'Classifier.h', change following variables:

-        NUM_TREES             // Number of trees to construct NUM_FEATURES_PER_TREE // Number of features to be considered for finding the best split features and their values
+        NUM_TREES             // Number of trees to construct NUM_FEATURES_PER_TREE // Number of features to be considered for finding the best split candidates

 * In 'TreeBuilder.h', change following variables: